 Emergency Services News is the only dedicated emergency services ‘news’ outlet that is trusted by the men and women who serve in the emergency services, armed forces and NHS.

-We are also trusted by our much-valued civilian readers to bring them interesting stories from within the world of the emergency services.
+We are also trusted by our much-valued civilian readers also to bring them interesting stories from within the world of the emergency services, NHS and armed forces.

 We cover emergency services related stories from around the world.